i've never been in therapy. where do i start?

 Please contact me to discuss rates for individual and couples sessions.
 I offer a limited number of sessions at a reduced rate based on financial need.

-I offer evening and weekend sessions on Mondays, Wednesdays, Saturdays and Sundays.
 My clients have access to an online client portal, where you can see available session times and reschedule appointments at your convenience.
-I typically see my clients 1x per week, every week.

 Can I use insurance to pay for therapy?